MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Get-Credential.md

 The `Get-Credential` cmdlet creates a credential object for a specified user name and password.
 You can use the credential object in security operations.

-Beginning in PowerShell 3.0, you can use the **Message** parameter to specify a customized message on the dialog box that prompts the user for their name and password.

 The `Get-Credential` cmdlet prompts the user for a password or a user name and password.
-By default, an authentication dialog box appears to prompt the user.
-However, in some host programs, such as the PowerShell console, you can prompt the user at the command line by changing a registry entry.
-For more information about this registry entry, see the notes and examples.
+You can use the **Message** parameter to specify a customized message in the command line prompt.

 ## EXAMPLES